Last Updated July 2023

 How long does it take to find out if I am selected to be a Freeform Portland DJ?

-It takes about two weeks after the application window closes on August 31st for us to go through all the applications, finalize the schedule and notify all applicants as to whether they have received a show or not.
+It takes about two weeks after the application window closes or us to go through all the applications, finalize the schedule and notify all applicants as to whether they have received a show or not.
 All applicants will receive a response!
-If you haven’t heard from us after two weeks, please drop us a line at firstname.lastname@example.org
+If you haven’t heard from us after two weeks, please drop us a line at email@example.com

 Will everyone who applies get a show?